tobru/check-mk-checks/README.md

 # How to use them

-Just run `rake prepare[0.1]` and `rake build`.
+Just run `rake prepare[0.1]` and `rake build[check-mk-checks]`.
 This creates a Debian package which can be easily deployed to the monitoring server.

-* It deploys the files to `/usr/share/doc/check_mk/checks` and `/usr/share/check_mk/checks`.
-If your paths differ from them you should change it in the Rakefile.
+Change the paths according to your system in config.yml

+All checks are documented.
+Run `cmk -M` to see the documentation.

+## Rake jobs

+* `prepare[version]`: Copies files to their correspoding place under "workdir" (needed for FPM). version = package version
+* `build[packagename]`: Builds a Debian Package called `packagename`with FPM
+* `prepareomd[sitename]`: Copies the file to the correct place in an OMD structure
+* `clean`: Remove files and dirs created by `prepare`

 * The Rakefile is only used to create a Debian package with FPM, you don't need to use it for running the checks.
 Just copy them to the correct place on your system.

-* I will create a MKP package in the next days, so it's easier to use this checks.
+## Check_MK Package (MKP)

+- Create a OMD site
+- Login as site user: `su - siteuser`
+- Clone this repository and run `rake prepareomd[sitename]`
+- Run `cmk -Pv find` to check which files will be included
-All checks are documented.
-Run `cmk -M` to see the documentation.
+- Run `cmk -Pv create <packagename>` to prepare the MKP package
+- Edit `~/var/check_mk/packages/<packagename>` and change all params
+- Run `cmp -Pv pack <packagename>` to finally create the package

 # Credits